promptware/tool2agent/README.md

 tool2agent is a protocol that enables LLM agents to navigate complex business constraints via trial and error by communicating rich and structured feedback data from tools.

-Real-world domain constraints are complex, dynamic, and non-publicly-known — in other words, can't be fed into an LLM context. tool2agent defines rules for producing structured errors and suggestions that give an agent enough context to iteratively improve on its request until the goal is achieved.
+Real-world domain constraints are complex, dynamic, and non-publicly-known — in other words, can't be fed into a LLM context. tool2agent defines rules for producing structured errors and suggestions that give an agent enough context to iteratively improve on its request until the goal is achieved.

 Technically speaking, tool2agent is a collection of schemas that allow structuring tool call feedback flows in a predictable manner.